DevilXD/TwitchDropsMiner/README.md

 TDM is not intended for/as:

 - Mining channel points - again, it's about the drops: only.
-The current points you're getting are a byproduct of getting the drops, not the main goal of it.
 - Mining anything else besides Twitch drops - no, I won't be adding support for a random 3rd party site that also happens to rely on watching Twitch streams.
 - Unattended operation: worst case scenario, it'll stop working and you'll hopefully notice that at some point.
 Hopefully.
 - 100% uptime application, due to the underlying nature of it, expect fatal errors to happen every so often.